 Interviews may not be scheduled after the Friday of Week 12.

-Section B.7.5 may be overruled by the Vice President of Student Affairs, contingent on the consent of the applicants scheduled during this time.
+Section B.7.5 may be overruled by the Vice President of Student Affairs or the Director of Human Resources, contingent on the consent of the applicants scheduled during this time.
 Applicants shall be given the opportunity to schedule their interview prior to the Friday of Week 12 if requested.

 Interviews shall be scheduled on weekends and evenings in order to maximize the availability of applicants and minimize inconvenience.
+Every effort should be made to conclude interviews before 11 pm.

-Interviews may be scheduled during the week and/or daytime with the applicant’s consent.
+Interviews may be scheduled during the daytime on weekdays (9am-6pm) with the applicant’s consent.

 Interviews may be scheduled to begin after 11pm with the applicant’s consent.

-An applicant’s request for interview times shall be received as an accommodation request and shall be granted at the discretion of the Chair of the Hiring Committee.

-Interview times must be posted within 48 hours of the online application deadline.
+Interview times must be posted within 48 hours after the online application deadline.

-Notification of the posted interview times must be sent to the applicant by e-mail 24 hours before the start of their interview.
+Notification of the posted interview times must be sent to the applicant by e-mail at least 24 hours before the start of their interview.
+In the event that this provision is not met, the Hiring Committee shall acquire verbal confirmation from applicants regarding their interview time.

 In the case of a candidate not being able to make their scheduled interview time for a valid reason, it is their responsibility to inform the Hiring Committee of the case at least 24 hours prior to the interview, unless extenuating circumstances exist.
 If such notice is given, the Hiring Committee shall accommodate a change in interview time.